Log of Lessons Learned By Keith Cunningham

 We had made scores of millions in the preceding six to seven years and subsequently had successfully lost every last penny we had and then some.

-We truly had unmanageable debt loads.
+We truly had unmanageable debt loads and were always on the search for how to make 5000 fast.
 Twenty-four months previously, our property was worth two to three times the debt.

 In 1989 it was worth 20% of the debt, and the amount of debt had not gone up.

 The property value had been whacked by 80-90%.
 (Imagine more than 3,500 banks disappearing in a four-year time period, commercial real estate that could be bought for 20% of replacement costs, and rents for Class-A office buildings being less than the taxes/insurance and common area maintenance fees.
 This was our reality.)

 We had no cash or cash flow, and we all had personal liability that far exceeded the market value of our assets.

 We were stone-cold broke, with no possibility of recovery.
 The hole was too deep.